Zainab Abbas: Career

 Abbas used to work as a makeup artist with her own studio until 2015, when she successfully auditioned to appear as a guest on a show on Dunya News for the 2015 Cricket World Cup alongside former national team players Saeed Ajmal and Imran Nazir, which launched her career as a cricket presenter and commentator.

 She then went to England as a correspondent for Dunya News to cover the Pakistan national cricket team on their 2016 tour.
 There, she appeared as a guest on BBC's Test Match Special.
 Upon her return, she earned a full-time contract to present her own show Cricket Dewangi on Dunya News, which she did from 2016 to 2018.
 During this time, she also wrote sports pieces for Pakistani independent news outlets Dawn and Dunya News.

 Abbas has been one of the presenters of the Pakistan Super League from 2016 onwards, as well as for the Abu Dhabi T10.
 She has also worked with TEN Sports, Star Sports, and Sony for a while.

 In late 2017, she hosted a web-series talk show titled Sawal Cricket Ka, which had seven episodes.
 From May 2018 to May 2019, she hosted 14 episodes of the web-series talk show Voice of Cricket on Cricingif.
 In both these shows, she interviewed various Pakistani cricketers.

 In May 2019, Abbas became the first woman sports reporter and commentator to cover the ICC 2019 World Cup from Pakistan.

 In July 2021, Abbas made her debut on Sky Sports as part of the broadcasting team for the inaugural season of The Hundred, thus becoming the first Pakistani female presenter to do so.

+Controversy

+In 2023, Abbas travelled to India to cover the Men's Cricket World Cup.
+She had expressed her excitement in being able to travel and explore the country.
+It was later reported she left the country due to security concerns, after controversy arose following old resurfaced anti-Hindu and anti-India tweets.
+International Cricket Council stated that she left for personal reasons.
+Abbas later apologised for the old tweets and stated that "they do not represent my values."